asymmetric/ansible/README.md

 README
 ======

-On CentOS, the OpenSSH is so old that some important features are not supported.
-Therefore Ansible will use a Python implementation of OpenSSH called **Paramiko**, which does not support everything though. [? what does it not support?]

 Ansible by default runs over SSH, and uses your `~/.ssh/config`.

 For info on the recommended directory layout, see [here](https://docs.ansible.com/ansible/playbooks_best_practices.html#directory-layout).